 Updated for 2023, the Fig 8 Nuc Portal is a variation on the classic Salbany.
 Rather than being located on the inside of the hive its designed to be fitted to the outside.

-It incorporates an island and is aimed at weaker or smaller nucleus colonies.
+The NUC version incorporates an island and is aimed at Nucleus Hives & Bait Boxes but could also be used in Supers which typically see less traffic than the main Brood.
 The island offers an additional defensive barrier meaning fewer Bees can successfully defend the colony.

 The classic arrangement recommended by inventor, Filipe Salbany, is three in an inverted triangle on the Brood Box with one or two being placed into every super.

 They are sustainably hand made using either locally sourced timber or offcuts from a trusted local timber supplier.
 Typical woods include: Oak, Beech, Ash, Iroko and Sapele.
 We would recommend the hole cut into the hive is 25mm (1in).
 You may also decide to treat your portals prior to installation to extend their lifespan.
 For more advice on installation check out our information page.